EXP-code/EXP-tools/README.md

-# EXP_tools
+# EXPtools
-This is a shared repo with all the tools developed for cosmological+external simulations
+EXPtools is a Python library that contains analysis routines for [pyEXP](https://github.com/EXP-code/EXP).
+EXPtools was designed with the aim of analyze cosmological and idealized N-body simulations

-To install EXPtools run:
+### Installation:

 ```bash
 python -m pip install .